-- Following the expiration of the existing TPA, the LIOB recommends the CPUC administer a new competitive procurement that expands the TPA contract and responsibilities to incorporate requirements to achieve more expansive program coordination and deepen administrative ties across all CPUC water, gas, electric, and telephone customer assistance programs. - Implement co-marketing and coordinated enrollment strategies to simplify customer enrollment in energy, water, and telecommunication assistance programs.
+- Following the expiration of the existing Lifeline TPA and the CPUC's evaluation of the existing program structure of the California Lifeline Program, the CPUC shall consider an appropriate procedural mechanism, to incorporate requirements and mechanisms to achieve more expansive program coordination and deepen administrative ties across all CPUC water, gas, electric, and telephone customer assistance programs.
+Recognizing that the scope of the existing Lifeline TPA contract focuses largely on eligibility and verification, the CPUC should consider incorporating new program coordination responsibilities by way of expanding the existing TPA contract or creating a new contract for a stand-alone provider to perform these responsibilities. - Using enhanced program coordination between administrators of water, energy, and telecommunications programs, implement co-marketing and coordinated enrollment strategies to simplify customer enrollment in energy, water, and telecommunication assistance programs.

 Coordinated enrollment strategies shall emphasize the use of joint applications and intake systems, data sharing, and categorical enrollment to enable a customer's enrollment in multiple programs.
-Coordinated enrollment and co-marketing strategies can occur with the new TPA contract for the Universal Lifeline Telephone Service program or a separate third-party marketing and outreach contract.
+The deployment of coordinated enrollment and co-marketing strategies shall occur with the new TPA contract for the Universal Lifeline Telephone Service program or a separate competitive procurement for an independent third-party marketing and outreach administrator.